Harriet’s Labour Story – There’s a Time and a Place to Die… This wasn’t it.

-I had a plan set out in my head and because Uncle D is autistic I knew just how important it was for him to meet you and understand you.
+There was a plan set out in my head and because Uncle D is autistic I knew just how important it was for him to meet you and understand you.
 I was just so heartbroken that I got picked on for this when nobody else did.
 I had such a rubbish time and quite frankly missed my baby brother so much that it hurt.
-I calmly left you in Uncle G arms in our cubicle and went to see Grandpa and Uncle D. I very quickly became very hysterical.
+Calmly, I left you in Uncle G arms in our cubicle and went to see Grandpa and Uncle D. I very quickly became very hysterical.
 I sobbed into Grandpa’s arms whilst he told me that he loved us and that it was okay.

-Our student midwife James walked by and explained that I was feeling the way that I was because of hormones – I had been on a 10 month high on the most wonderful hormones whilst pregnant and afterwards is just a massive emotion-filled hangover.
+Our student midwife, James, walked by and explained that I was feeling the way that I was because of hormones.
+I had been on a 10 month high on the most wonderful hormones whilst pregnant and afterwards is just a massive emotion-filled hangover.
 He let me wheel you out of the bay into the corridor so that we could spend time together.
 Grandpa walked us back to my bed and we chatted.
 He gave me a big hug and completely reassured me that it would all be okay and that the pain would pass.
 He gave me a massive bar of galaxy and then had to go as visiting hours were over.

 You were fast asleep and as they left I ate the whole big bar whilst I sobbed about how pants everything had been so far.
 I continued trying to pump, but still no milk.